the-brain711/Fakebook/README.md

 4. Run Fakebook App (debug flag is optional)

-   `flask --app Fakebook run --debug`
+   `flask --app src/Fakebook/application.py run --debug`

 # Description
 Fakebook is a facebook-like application with a focus on communication and interactivity.
 Our program will allow those wishing to interact